umijs/umi/docs/docs/docs/api/config.en-US.md

 Note:

-1. forget is currently incompatible with mfsu and mako.
-If forget is enabled while mfsu or mako is on, an error will be thrown.
+1. forget is currently incompatible with mfsu, mako, and utoopack.
+If forget is enabled while mfsu, mako, or utoopack is on, an error will be thrown.
-2. forget requires react 19.
-When using it, please manually install react@rc and react-dom@rc as project dependencies.
+2. forget requires React 19.
+When using it, please manually install react@19 and react-dom@19 as project dependencies.

 ## forkTSChecker